-- 49. As a country's literacy rate and human capital capacity increase, the relative number of - A. Labor-intensive production processes increases. - B. Capital-intensive production processes increases. - C. Sector service jobs decreases. - D. None of the choices are correct.
+As a country's human capital capacity increases, we observe that the relative number of

+- A. Labor-intensive production processes increases. - B. Capital-intensive production processes increases. - C. Sector service jobs decreases. - D. None of the choices are correct.

 Ceteris paribus, as the labor force accrues more human capital, they are supplied with more physical capital.